NdekoCode/NdekoCode/README.md

 <img alt="Welcome Text" width=100% src="assets/welcome.svg" color="#00bfbf">

 > **👨🏻‍💻 About Me :** I'm a software engineer with experience solving enterprise-level challenges using JavaScript / TypeScript technologies.
-I'm a 🌐 Open Source Enthusiast, writing and sharing knowledge.
-I love reading books, gaining new knowledge, I'm also a manga and Webtoons enthusiast, an Otaku ⛩️🌸🍥☯🍜 Confirm, to pass the time I like to play chess.
+I'm an 🌐 Open Source enthusiast, writing and sharing knowledge.
+I love reading books to gain new knowledge.
+I'm also a manga and webtoons enthusiast, an otaku ⛩️🌸🍥☯🍜.
+To pass the time, I enjoy playing chess.

 - 😍 I’m **Creative Development** lover
 - 📚 I’m currently learning **React Native** & **NestJS**